fledge-iot/fledge/docs/plugin_developers_guide/03_south_C_plugins.rst

 Plugin Start
 ~~~~~~~~~~~~

 The *plugin_start* method, as with other plugin calls, is called with the plugin handle data that was returned from the *plugin_init* call.
 The *plugin_start* call will only be called once for a plugin, it is the responsibility of *plugin_start* to take whatever action is required in the plugin in order to start the asynchronous actions of the plugin.
-This might be to start a thread, regiser an endpoint for a remote connection or call an entry point in a thrd party library to start asynchornous processing.
+This might be to start a thread, register an endpoint for a remote connection or call an entry point in a third party library to start asynchornous processing.

 .. code-block:: C